Aakarsh911/Reversi/README.txt

 Argument 1: Either "human" or the difficulty of the AI.
 Argument 2: Either "human" or the difficulty of the AI.
 The difficulty of the AI can be either "easy", "medium", "hard", or "extreme".

+**EXTRA CREDIT**
+We implemented all the parts of extra credit for assignment 9.
+We made the highlighting work and then made the model for the square version of the game.
+Then we made our controller and our strategies work with our new square model.
+The files that we changed or added for extra credit are:
+SquareReversi.java, SquarePanel.java, HintDecorator.java, SquareReversiTextualView.java, SquareCell.java, ReversiFrame.java, ReversiPanel.java, and all the Square reversi test classes.